-The entire building design is a climate responsive.
-Long walls are mainly positioned in east-west direction to maximize shade.
-Openings with louvered shutters are mostly on north and south direction to let light and air deep inside the rooms.
-Sloping roof is given to enhance internal illumination, mitigate indoor temperature through natural ventilation, protect from humidity stagnation and for the better run-off of the water during rainy season.
+The entire building design is climate responsive.
+Long walls are mainly positioned in an east-west direction to maximize shade.
+Openings with louvred shutters are mostly in the north and south directions to let light and air deep inside the rooms.

-To ensure simplicity the home is built with traditional building method, using natural and locally available material.
-Rammed earth for walls, locally available wood for doors and windows, corrugated steel sheets on wooden truss for roof, flooring with stabilized compressed earth and inbuilt and wooden furniture to make it financially sustainable.
+To ensure simplicity the home is built with traditional building methods, using natural and locally available materials.
+Rammed earth for walls, locally available wood for doors and windows, corrugated steel sheets on wooden truss for the roof, flooring with stabilized compressed earth and inbuilt and wooden furniture to make it financially sustainable.